Girls Just Wanna Have Fun!

-Girls Just Wanna Have Fun! is a studio album by the Irish all-girl pop band The Nolans.
+Girls Just Wanna Have Fun! is the seventh studio album by the Irish all-girl pop band The Nolans.
 Released in 1984 through Towerbell Records and Mercury Records, the album consists of cover medleys totaling to 33 songs.
+It marked the first album without original member Linda Nolan following her departure from the group in 1982.

 The album peaked at No. 39 on the UK Albums Chart and sold over 60,000 copies.